-Prior to today's trading, shares of the world's biggest maker of health care products had lost 5.01% over the past month.
-This has lagged the Medical sector's loss of 4.88% and was narrower than the S&P 500's loss of 10.82% in that time.
+Heading into today, shares of the world's biggest maker of health care products had gained 6.36% over the past month, outpacing the Medical sector's gain of 4.78% and the S&P 500's gain of 4% in that time.

-JNJ will be looking to display strength as it nears its next earnings release, which is expected to be April 14, 2020.
-The company is expected to report EPS of $1.88, down 10.48% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $20.48 billion, up 2.27% from the year-ago period.
+JNJ will be looking to display strength as it nears its next earnings release.
+On that day, JNJ is projected to report earnings of $1.82 per share, which would represent a year-over-year decline of 3.19%.
+Our most recent consensus estimate is calling for quarterly revenue of $21.82 billion, up 5.16% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for JNJ.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for JNJ should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.02% lower.
-JNJ is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
+JNJ currently has a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report